How To Roast Pumpkin Seeds

 The seeds from either a carving pumpkin or a pie pumpkin work best; avoid seeds from decorative white pumpkins often sold during the Halloween season.

 Short on time?
 You don't actually have to carve a pumpkin to make homemade roasted pumpkin seeds.
-Just look for pumpkin seeds still in the shell (but conveniently already de-gooped) in the snack mix or nut aisle of your local grocery store or look for them online.
+Just look for pumpkin seeds still in the shell (yes, you can eat pumpkin seed shells!) in the snack mix or nut aisle of your local grocery store or look for them online.
 Then skip ahead to Step 3 to prep these tasty treats.